 Or is that what it seems to be?

 Priorities set.
 Goal(s) envisioned.
 Target audience aligned.
 A perfect tale of synchronization.

 The definition of success varies from people to people.
-It is something that cannot be labeled under monetary benefits alone.
+It is something that cannot be labelled under monetary benefits alone.
 A person might be a successful parent, a businessman, a politician, a sportsperson, a doctor or a person specialized in his field of interest.
-Although in a capital society, the definition seems to rely heavily on the totality of moolah (money) earned by a person.
+Although in a capitalist society, the definition seems to rely heavily on the totality of moolah (money) earned by a person.

 But what would be the mindset of success?

 Delving into the mindset of success, we realise that thinking of successful people is not much different from others.
 These people travel through a similar thought process, similar struggles and expectations as do other people.
 However, what makes them distinct is their set of priority and adamancy.
 That is to say, they attend what is required of their own will, volition and accord.
 They put themselves in strategic positions with a purpose.
 Except, when faced with adversity they improvise to suit the situation.
 A skill they excel while majority fails at.